-The Barossa Valley lives, eats and breathes wine and the culture of the region is rich and unique.
-The Barossa is most famous for its rich, warm red wines made from cabernet sauvignon, shiraz, grenache or a blend of these and others.
+The Barossa Valley lives, eats and breathes wine.
+The culture of the region is rich and unique. most famous for its rich, warm red wines made from Shiraz, Cabernet Sauvignon, Grenache and an exciting selection of alternative varieties.
 Vines in the region date back to the 1840s and some of these original vineyards still produce tiny amounts of incredibly intense fruit.
-To the east of the Barossa Valley floor lies the cooler Eden Valley, which produces wonderful riesling and fragrant, delicious reds that are sometimes a little more refined than the blockbusters from the Valley floor.
+To the east of the Barossa Valley floor lies the cooler Eden Valley, which produces wonderful Riesling and fragrant, delicious reds that are sometimes a little more refined than the blockbusters from the Valley floor.

-The ‘Valley’ is actually a long plain that sits at an average of 230m elevation, with small hills on the western side and the steeper Barossa Hills leading toward the higher Eden Valley on the east.
+The ‘Valley’ is a long plain that sits at an average elevation of 230m, with small hills on the western side and the steeper Barossa Hills leading toward the higher Eden Valley on the east.
 The region includes the towns Nuriootpa, Tanunda, and Angaston.

 The Barossa Valley has remained at the heart of the Australian wine industry for over 150 years – and not without reason; the climate, soils and elevation are all perfectly suited to growing grapevines.